Children's Aquarium at Fair Park

-The Children's Aquarium Dallas (Formally known as the Children's Aquarium at Fair Park) is an aquarium located in Fair Park, Dallas, Texas, USA.
+The Children's Aquarium Dallas (Formally known as the Children's Aquarium at Fair Park) is an aquarium located in Fair Park, Dallas, Texas, US.
 It opened in 1936 as part of the Texas Centennial Exposition, becoming the first public aquarium in the state of Texas.
 The aquarium received an $8 million renovation in 2010.
 The Aquarium has six exhibit areas.
 During the COVID-19 pandemic, the Aquarium was closed until the ZoOceanarium Group bought the aquarium on July 23, 2021.
-The aquarium reopened on September 24, 2021 with new exhibits that were being planned.
+The aquarium reopened on September 24, 2021, with new exhibits that were being planned.

 Freshwater Zone

-The Freshwater Zone is located in the displays, red-eared sliders, a northern caiman lizard, an alligator snapping turtle, longnose gars, electric eels., an axolotl, Schneider's skink sheltopusik, paradise flying snake, Gila trout, and various other freshwater aquatic animals.
+The Freshwater Zone is located in the displays, red-eared sliders, a northern caiman lizard, an alligator snapping turtle, longnose gars, electric eels, an axolotl, Schneider's skink, sheltopusik, paradise flying snake, Gila trout, and various other freshwater aquatic animals.